AtticusZeller/atticuszeller.github.io/atticuszeller/OS/Ubuntu/Terminal.md

 #### Command-not-found

-this plugin uses the command-not-found package for zsh to provide suggested packages to be installed if a command cannot be found.
+this plugin uses the command-not-found package for Zsh to provide suggested packages to be installed if a command cannot be found.

 #### Extract

-this plugin defines a function called `extract` that extracts the archive file you pass it, and it supports a wide variety of archive filetypes.
+This plugin defines a function called `extract` that extracts the archive file you pass it, and it supports a wide variety of archive filetypes.

 #### History-substring-search

-As its title, it's extremely useful for finding the previous executed command when you can only recall part of it.
+The Plugin enables searching through commands history by typing a partial match of previous command.

 Use ⬆️ or ⬇️ to match commands from history
 ![[assets/Pasted image 20250105170317.png]]

 #### Web-search

-open your browser with terminal search content
+Open your browser with terminal search content
 ![[assets/Pasted image 20250105165205.png]]

 #### Z